SamuelSwartzberg/flashcardifying_text_temp/inf.md

 On unix systems, a process is an (instance of a) program that is {{c1::running}}
 On unix, a process is the instance that has its own heap.

+### process relationshps

+PPID|Parent Process ID
+PID|Process ID
+PGID|Process group ID

 On unix, every process has a parent.
-PPID|Parent Process ID

 ### process management